bibleup/docs/docs/src/guide/usage.md

 bibleup.create()
 ```
-Check the next section for the full list of all option properties.
+Check the next section for the full list of option properties.